brightbox/docs.brightbox.com/content/guides/manager/getting-started.md

 Here you used the Brightbox Manager to create an Ubuntu server, mapped a Cloud IP to it and connected in using ssh.

+There is another guide for [building a Windows server](/guides/manager/windows-servers/), which covers using the graphical console to set a password.

-You might want to learn more about
+You might also want to learn more about
 [Cloud IPs](/reference/cloud-ips/), or
 [discover zones](/reference/glossary/#zone).

 Or perhaps you'd prefer to use our [command line interface](/guides/cli/getting-started) to manage your Brightbox Cloud resources?

-You might also want to learn a bit about the default [firewall policy](/guides/manager/firewall/), and how to change it.